jrgrant/hass_ids_hyyp/README.md

 - Multiple stay profiles.
-    *Note that the Home Assistant built in "Alarm Control Panel" entity does not support this natively so you will have to create buttons / entity cards etc. to use this feature*
+    *Note that the Home Assistant built in "Alarm Control Panel" entity does not support this, so you will have to create buttons / entity cards etc. to use this feature.*
     - Creates a `button.[site_name]_[partition_name]_[stay_profile_name]` button entity which can be used to arm a specific stay profile.
 You can also switch between stay profiles while armed in a stay profile.
     - Creates a `sensor.[site_name]_[partition_name]_status` sensor.
 This sensor provides more detailed feedback regarding the state of the panel.
-This is similar to the `"Alarm Control Panel".status` however it also supports additional stay profile names which the native entity does not.
+This is similar to the built in `[Alarm Control Panel].status` however it also supports additional stay profile names which the built-in entity does not.
         - Examples of statuses: `Armed`, `Disarmed`, `Triggered`, `Away Armed`, `Armed Stay`, `Armed [Stay_profile_name]`
 - IDS "Automations" / "Triggers".
-    *"Automations" is the term used in the IDS app to activate programmable outputs e.g. to open your gate or garage door.
+    *"Automations" is the term used in the IDS app to activate programmable outputs on the panel e.g. to open your gate or garage door.
 The IDS app also calls it "Triggers"*
     - Creates a `button.[site_name]_[automation_name]` button entity.
 This entity pushes the "automation" button similar to pushing the button in the IDS app.